 Hiking on the Beach

 At the beach, you have a couple of options.
 You can hang out where you came out, head north to the nudes at Black’s Beach, or walk south to the Mushroom House.
 We decided to make our way down to the Mushroom House for sunset.
 Afterwards, we followed a road back up rather than trying to traverse the trail in the dark.
+Even if it’s not dark, this makes a nice loop and you won’t have to deal with waiting on people who might be hiking down.

 Map of the Ho Chi Minh Trail San Diego